marinang/hep-result-serialization/README.rst

 hepstats
 --------
-The library provied modeling and hypothesis tests of different kinds.
+The library provides modeling and hypothesis tests of different kinds.

 `hepstats on Github <https://github.com/scikit-hep/hepstats>`_